 CIS 6612 Special Topics: Advanced Topics in Software Engineering (3).
 This course deals with selected topics in software engineering.
 Prerequisite: Permission of the instructor.

-CIS 6930 Special Topics (VAR).
-A course designed to give groups of students an opportunity to pursue special studies not otherwise offered.
+CIS 6930 Advance Special Topics.
+(3) A course designed to give groups of students an opportunity to pursue special studies not otherwise offered.
+Prerequisite: Permission of the instructor.